Ecological-Complexity-Lab/Norwood_farm/README.md

 To reclassify species, we used two databases: DoPI repository (doi: 10.1002/ecy.3801) and database from Orford et al 2015 (https://doi.org/10.1098/rspb.2014.2934).

 ## What's new?
-We include a new management scenario: intensive monoculture management.
+We include a new management scenario: intensive non-organic crop management.
 This would help us simulate management approaches used to produce food in monoculture countries such as Argentina and Brazil, which typically cultivate a single crop species over large areas.

+# Estimation of the amount of ESs
+We estimate the amount of ESs provided according to the type of ES.
+For butterfly and bird watching, we used abundance alone, while for the other categories, we used the product of abundance and biomass.